Legal US Sports Betting – State by State

 - Wheeling Island Hotel Casino Racetrack

 West Virginia gambling is regulated by the state lottery.
-Online and mobile sports betting is legal, but no operator has yet launched.
+Online and mobile sports betting is legal, is also legal West Virginia.

-Sports betting in Rhode Island is restricted to just two casinos.
+Sports betting in Rhode Island can only be offered through two casinos.
 The Twin River Casino opened first, on November 26, shortly followed by its sister business, the Tiverton Casino Hotel.

 All legal sports betting is operated by the state lottery.